hashkat/hashkat/docs/input.md

 In this section one can identify the types of agents with which to include in their simulation.
 Under weights we can see *add* which correlates to the probability that the type of agent will be the one added to the network, weighted against the other types of agents.
 The value inputted into *follow* will be the probability, weighted against the other agent types, in which this agent is followed in the agent follow model by other agents.
-*tweet_type* summarizes the weighted probabilities that the content of an agent of this type's tweet will be ideological, plain, musical, or humourous.
+*tweet_type* summarizes the weighted probabilities that the content of an agent of this type's tweet will be ideological, plain, musical, or humorous.
 The *follow_back* probability is the probability that following an agent of this type will result in that agent following you back.
 The *hashtag_follow_options* are useful for a hashtag follow model, where agents follow other agents based on the hashtags associated with their tweets.
 In this follow model, if *care_about_region* is set to *true*, then agents will only follow other agents that live in the same region as them, while this won't matter to them if set to *false*.
 If *care_about_ideology* is set to *true*, then agents will only follow other agents that share the same ideology as them, while this won't matter to them if set to false.
 It is important to note that *use_hashtag_probability* in the **analysis** section must be set to a value greater than zero for this to work, or else no one will be implementing hastags into their tweets.